As is often the case, government grant money does not flow directly to individuals.

 Apply for WAP at NYS Homes and Community Renewal.
 Families at or below 60% of the state median income (based on household size) may qualify.
 Renters and homeowners can participate.

 The process has four steps, concluding with an inspection.
-Submit your application to a local service provider that determines eligibility, performs a home energy audit, and implements weatherization steps.
+Submit your application to a local service provider, who will determine eligibility, perform a home energy audit, and implement weatherization steps.

 - Sealing of cracks and holes to reduce heat loss